dominikzorgnotti/tce-demo-appliance/README.md

 ## Good to know

 - Once you select DHCP, the appliance will use the DHCP specified DNS server and ignore any values provided in the input field during deployment

+## Known Issues

+### Blank log output
+When launching the installation process over the secure port, the log output in the Web browser is blank but the installation will continue in the background.
+Workaround: You can monitor the progress from the shell (for instance via SSH) by using journalctl -fl